A few minutes every morning is all you need.

-The Members of the European Parliament (MEPs) with 621 to 49 votes, allowing the United Kingdom to leave the European Union on January 31, 2020.
+The Brexit deal has reportedly been backed by Members of the European Parliament (MEPs) with 621 to 49 votes, allowing the United Kingdom to leave the European Union on January 31, 2020.
 In an emotional moment, many of the MEPs came together and sang “Auld Lang Syne” by Robert Burns.

 The agreement will be passed to the European Council, which is likely to give its consent on January 30.

 Strong ties remain